 As westbound commuters approach the downtown terminus of the Lee Roy Selmon Expressway’s Reversible Express Lanes, they enter a sharp curve ending at a traffic light at the intersection of East Twiggs Street and Meridian Avenue.
 Morning traffic backs up at this intersection, increasing the risk of rear-end crashes.
-Drivers on the express lanes who participate in the Tampa Connected Vehicle Pilot will receive warnings when motorists on the road ahead have suddenly slowed down or come to a stop.
+Drivers on the express lanes who participate in the THEA Connected Vehicle Pilot will receive warnings when motorists on the road ahead have suddenly slowed down or come to a stop.
 Their vehicles will also alert them when they are approaching the curve at an unsafe speed.

 Roadways: Lee Roy Selmon Expressway, East Twiggs Street, North Meridian Avenue

 The downtown terminus of the Lee Roy Selmon Expressway’s Reversible Express Lanes is a potential entry point for wrong-way drivers.
-The Tampa Connected Vehicle Pilot aims to reduce the risk of collisions by detecting and warning wrong-way drivers before they get on the expressway.
+The THEA Connected Vehicle Pilot aims to reduce the risk of collisions by detecting and warning wrong-way drivers before they get on the expressway.
 Other connected vehicles on the express lanes will also receive warnings when a wrong-way driver is approaching.

 Roadways: East Twiggs Street

-The Tampa Connected Vehicle Pilot will install connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
+The THEA Connected Vehicle Pilot will install connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
 When sensors detect a pedestrian in the crosswalk, roadside equipment will broadcast that information to connected vehicles in the vicinity, and their drivers will receive an alert.

 TRANSIT SIGNAL PRIORITY